zkoss/zkbooks/clientreference/README.md

 See examples and configurations under `widgetCustomization`.

 ## Setup Steps
-### 1. Install TypeScript compiler and [zk-types](https://www.npmjs.com/package/zk-types), TypeScript Declarations for the ZK Framework widgets.
+### 1. Install TypeScript compiler and [zk-types](https://www.npmjs.com/package/zk-types), TypeScript Declarations for the ZK Framework
 `npm i -D typescript zk-types @types/jquery`

 (`-D`: It indicates that the packages being installed are development dependencies. )